mattBlackDesign/BIP/README.md

 # Motivation #

 In many different protocols, the revealing of secrets is used a settlement mechanism.
-Hashed Time-Locked Atomic Loan Collateral Contract transactions are a safe way of exchanging secrets to advance the state of a debt agreement, due to the ability to recover a percentage of collateral funds from an uncooperative counterparty.
+Hashed Time-Locked Atomic Loan Collateral Contract transactions are a safe way of exchanging secrets to advance the state of a debt agreement, due to the ability to recover a percentage of collateral funds from an uncooperative counterparty, and ensure principal + interest + liquidation fee is paid with a cooperative party.

 # Implementation #